maboa/MDN/live-streaming.md

 Currently Opus is supported by Firefox and desktop and mobile as well as the latest versions of desktop Chrome and Opera.

-> Note: Opus is a mandatory format for WebRTC
+> Note: [Opus is a mandatory format](http://tools.ietf.org/html/draft-ietf-rtcweb-audio-05) for WebRTC browser implementations.